AAVSO/VStar/trunk/ReadMe.txt

 3. Choose the file "eps_aur_2445000.csv".
 4. Click each Mode radio button in turn to see the different data and plot views.

-When VStar is mature enough, the plan is to make it available via Java WebStart on the AAVSO website so that the latest version will always just be a mouse-click away.
+Another way to run VStar is by using WebStart from the Citizen Sky website.
+Go to http://www.citizensky.org/teams/vstar-software-development and click on the "Run VStar Now" button.
+Directions for using the WebStart version of VStar are on the same webpage.

 Building from source
 ====================